Toronto FC’s Akinola sets two records in Montreal Impact victory | Goal.com

 Toronto FC’s Akinola sets two records in Montreal Impact victory

-Two records tumbled for hat-trick hero Ayo Akinola as Toronto FC defeated Montreal Impact 4-3 in Friday’s MLS is Back Tournament clash.
+Two records tumbled for hat-trick hero Ayo Akinola as Toronto FC defeated Montreal Impact 4-3 in Thursday’s MLS is Back Tournament clash.

 Having scored twice in the Reds’ 2-2 draw with DC United on Monday, the 20-year-old continued from there – finding the net thrice as Thierry Henry’s men were silenced in the seven-goal thriller.